 Now the REFLECTION part of it comes down to this- write it down or bring it up in your prayers or just truly take a mind minute to be aware. as a muse – try this “What were three great things that happened today?” after a few days, I’ll find myself going out of my way to create things to make me happy.

 I finally! took a day off to write a couple blog articles.
 This is a big step for me.
-One that will give me a lot of fulfilment and decrease my overloaded brain.
+One that will give me a lot of fulfillment and decrease my overloaded brain.
 But it took scheduling a day out of my clinic…A big step that costs me money.
 It needed to be done, no doubt, but it comes with a tangible price tag.
-But the fulfilment also can come from hanging up a towel rack.
-(It seriously sat in my closet for months. ) Washing the car, ordering something for my clinic, planting a flower, painting with my kids- this takes minutes, sometimes seconds and your brain and body feel it.
-I would argue your brain/soul feels it the same as a big project as it’s usually next to zero effort!
+But the fulfillment also can come from hanging up a towel rack.
+(It seriously sat in my closet for months. ) Washing the car, ordering something for my clinic, planting a flower, painting with my kids- this takes minutes, sometimes seconds, and your brain and body feel it.
+I would argue your brain/soul feels the same as a big project as it’s usually next to zero effort!

 A LIFESTYLE POINT!
 My God, it just sounds right.

 Why just this weekend, I saw my oldest blowing huge gum bubbles while at the same time paying next to no attention to the baseball game he was in.
-This would usually bother me, but I found myself enjoying it- If it wasn’t my kid and I saw this HALLMARK greeting card pic of a kid with a head size bubble being blown while a grounder trickled by I’d love it. well, this day I did love it.
+This would usually bother me, but I found myself enjoying it- If it wasn’t my kid and I saw this HALLMARK greeting card pic of a kid with a head-size bubble being blown while a grounder trickled by I’d love it. well, on this day I did love it.

-I saw one tiny (maybe 30 pounder) kindergarten softball girl trying to run into a ghastly wind, so strong she basically ran in place ala’ the wicked which in the tornado of Wizard of Oz.
+I saw one tiny (maybe 30 pounders) kindergarten softball girl trying to run into a ghastly wind, so strong she basically ran in place ala’ the wicked which in the tornado of Wizard of Oz.
 This is fun, chicken soup for the soul type entertainment folks,

-During all this my youngest tell some kid on third why his team was the best… “RED SOX!!!, Hey..(pointing to his shirt) Red Sox!”
+During all this, my youngest tell some kid on third why his team was the best… “RED SOX!!!, Hey..(pointing to his shirt) Red Sox!”

 You can’t plan this fun up!
 My eye wrinkles are earned as my laughter level is high.